Camp Navajo: Current use

 Camp Navajo is also an active munitions storage site, and industrial park, supporting numerous civilian and military customers.
 The camp is an inspectable site under the Strategic Arms Reduction Treaty (START).

 Cemetery

 Camp Navajo is also the location for one of four Arizona Veterans Memorial Cemeteries.
-Over 300 gravesites are on the property.

 Camp Navajo Railroad

 Thirty-eight miles of railroad track were built as part of the original Navajo Ordinance Depot.
 As the facility evolved into Camp Navajo, the Arizona Army National Guard took over operation of the tracks, to speeds up to ten miles an hour, as the Camp Navajo Railroad.
 The line has a junction with the nearby BNSF Railway.